cornell-netlab/cav21-tutorial/README.md

 # Running the code

-To run the code, you will need a version of Petr4 that can interact with Linux network interfaces, as well as scripts for running Petr4 in Mininet.
+To run the first three examples, you will need a version of Petr4 that can interact with Linux network interfaces, as well as scripts for running Petr4 in Mininet.
 Development versions can be found on the `mininet-interface` branch of the [Petr4](https://github.com/cornell-netlab/petr4) repository.
+The fourth example requires `p4v` which is proprietary software developed by Barefoot Networks, an Intel company.

 # Credits